-• The skill to drive depends on what surgery was done, if it was on your right or your left leg and the type of car you have.
-You cannot drive until you are off all narcotic pain medication.
-This usually takes four to six weeks.
+The skill to drive depends on what surgery was done on your right or your left leg and the type of car you have.
+You cannot drive until you are off from all narcotic pain medication.
+This usually takes six weeks, but may be longer.
 Please consult with your physician before driving.

-When Will I be Able to Get Back to Work?
+When Will I Be Able to Get Back to Work?